tylerreny/election2016/README.md

 ## New York

-Election data for the five boroughs was collected from the New York City Board of Elections (website)[https://enrweb.boenyc.us/].
+Election data for the five boroughs was collected from the New York City Board of Elections (https://enrweb.boenyc.us/).
 Other county data was collected from each county election website.

-Latino registered voter estimates for the five boroughs were provided by John Mollenkopf, Distinguished Professor of Political Science at the CUNY Graduate Center.
+Latino registered voter estimates for the five boroughs were graciously provided by John Mollenkopf, Distinguished Professor of Political Science at the CUNY Graduate Center.